-The baseline 'With Waiver' scenario modeled estimates net enrollment growth of 25,000 individuals, representing a growth of just over 6% of the individual market and less than 2% net increase from the uninsured.
+The baseline 'With Waiver' scenario modeled estimates net enrollment growth of 25,000 individuals coming in to the market due to increased access with Georgia Access Model, representing a growth of just over 6% of the individual market and less than 2% net increase from the uninsured.
 In addition, the analysis has modeled multiple enrollment scenarios and health status of the newly enrolled market entrants within the actuarial certification to account for shifts in the model if enrollment growth varies from the baseline scenario.